Muon in Associative Memory Learning: Training Dynamics and Scaling Laws

 \section{Introduction}

 Modern Large Language Models (LLMs)~\citep{brown2020language, touvron2023llama, liu2024deepseek} are trained at massive scale, where optimization efficiency directly translates into compute and data efficiency.
 While adaptive gradient methods such as Adam~\citep{kingma2014adam} and its decoupled weight decay variant AdamW~\citep{loshchilov2017decoupled} have long served as the standard, the Muon optimizer~\citep{jordan2024muon} has recently emerged as a promising alternative, offering significant gains in the optimization of matrix-valued parameters.
-Crucially, empirical evidence~\citep{jordan2024muon, liu2025muon, xie2025mhc} demonstrates that Muon is particularly effective in the regime of large-scale pre-training, achieving superior performance and computational efficiency compared to canonical first-order baselines such as SGD~\citep{robbins1951stochastic}, Adam, and AdamW.
+Crucially, empirical evidence~\citep{jordan2024muon, liu2025muon, xie2025mhc} demonstrates that Muon is particularly effective in the regime of large-scale training, achieving superior performance and computational efficiency compared to canonical first-order baselines such as SGD ~\citep{robbins1951stochastic}, Adam, and AdamW.
 However, despite this empirical success, the theoretical underpinnings of Muon remain largely obscure.
 This creates a pronounced disparity between its widespread practical utility and our formal understanding of its convergence properties and optimization dynamics.

-Most existing theoretical studies have predominantly concentrated on deriving convergence bounds under standard stochastic optimization frameworks~\citep{li2025note,lau2025polargrad,shen2025convergence,kovalev2025understanding,pethick2025training,chang2025convergence}.
+Most existing theoretical studies have predominantly concentrated on deriving convergence bounds under standard stochastic optimization frameworks ~\citep{li2025note,lau2025polargrad,shen2025convergence,kovalev2025understanding,pethick2025training,chang2025convergence}.
 Yet, such static guarantees fail to capture the intricate optimization trajectory.
 To date, there is a scarcity of theoretical analysis focused on the training dynamics, which is crucial for demystifying how Muon's distinctive spectral normalization actively shapes the learning process.
 Furthermore, while neural scaling laws~\citep{hestness2017deep,kaplan2020scaling,hoffmann2022training,bi2024deepseek} act as the governing principles for modern large-scale training, the scaling behavior specific to Muon remains unexplored territory.